Donath-Landsteiner Hemolytic Anemia

 Diagnosis and management of Donath-Landsteiner hemolytic anemia

 In most cases, DLHA is associated with a sudden onset of hemoglobinuria after exposure to cold temperature.
 It is important to note, however, that hemoglobinuria may be absent and is not required for diagnosis (see Workup).
 Furthermore, a history of cold exposure is not always obtained.
+Symptoms of DLHA usually begin several days after a viral infection, although symptoms of the infection itself may no longer be present.

 Treatment of DLHA depends on the severity of the signs and symptoms and the presence of an underlying cause.
 In children, the condition is usually transient and mild.
 In such cases, treatment consists of expectant management only.
 If the anemia is severe or rapidly progressive, however, supportive care with transfusions of packed red blood cells may be warranted.
 In select moderate or severe cases, medication administration is appropriate (see Treatment).
+Recurrence of DLHA is rare but has been reported.
+[12]

 Go to Pediatric Chronic Anemia, Anemia of Prematurity, Fanconi Anemia, Pediatric Acute Anemia, and Pediatric Megaloblastic Anemia for complete information on these topics.